 But for some people, it’s not enough.
 We met with two La Trobe students who decided to come to university as mature age students.

 Jake Kohler left high school after VCE and found a job as a cinema usher.
 Ten years on, he was still there, managing a cinema in Melbourne.
 But it didn’t feel right.
 ‘It just wasn’t what I wanted to do with my life.’

 Like many people who decide to follow their dreams, Jake decided he needed to study.
 ‘I’ve always wanted to do film-making and editing and production work,’ he explains.
-Jake is now studying a Bachelor of Media and Communications.
+Jake is now studying a Bachelor of Media and Communication.

 For Mabel Chinogara, who worked in HR in Zimbabwe before migrating to Australia with her family, the decision to enrol in a Bachelor of Nursing as a mature age student was something she felt destined to do.
 ‘My family is all in nursing.
 My dad was a theatre nurse, my mother was a personal carer’.

 Returning to study is a big decision, and it’s life changing.
 Mature-aged students often start their university degrees in the middle of busy lives.